dpfens/dpfens.github.io/blog/_posts/2021-02-05-data-driven-track-field.md

 We can do all of these calculations of these calculationwithout using any advanced math:
 {% highlight python %}{% raw %}def calc_speed(time, distance):
     """
+    Calculates average speed from time and distance measurements.

     Parameters:
-        time (float):  Amount of time needed to travel the given distance distance (float):  Distance travelled in the given amount of time
+        time (float): Amount of time taken (must be positive, in any time unit) distance (float): Distance covered (must be positive, in any distance unit)

     Returns:
-        float: Speed of a competitor
+        float: Average speed in units of distance/time (e.g., if distance is meters and time is seconds, returns meters/second)

+    Raises:
+        ZeroDivisionError: If time is zero
+        ValueError: If time or distance is negative

+    Notes:
+        - Assumes constant speed over the given distance
+        - Returns average speed if speed was not constant
+        - Input units must be consistent (e.g., meters with meters, seconds with seconds)
     """
     return float(distance) / time

 def calc_time(speed, distance):
     """
+    Calculates time required to cover a given distance at a given speed.

     Parameters:
-        time (float):  Speed at which the given distance was travelled distance (float):  Distance travelled at the given speed
+        speed (float): Speed of travel (must be positive, in distance/time units) distance (float): Distance to be covered (must be positive, in same distance units as used in speed)

     Returns:
-        float: Amount of time needed to travel the given distance
+        float: Time required in same time units as used in speed parameter (e.g., if speed is m/s, returns seconds)

+    Raises:
+        ZeroDivisionError: If speed is zero
+        ValueError: If speed or distance is negative

+    Notes:
+        - Assumes constant speed over the entire distance
+        - Input units must be consistent with each other
+        - Does not account for acceleration/deceleration
     """
     return distance / float(speed)

 def intercept_speed(distance_delta, speed, distance_remaining):
     """
+    Calculates the constant speed needed to catch up to a competitor who is ahead and moving at a constant speed.

     Parameters:
-        distance_delta (float):  Distance between the competitor and a given runner speed (float):  Speed of the competitor
+        distance_delta (float): Current distance between the pursuer and competitor (must be positive, measured as competitor's position minus pursuer's position)
-        distance_remaining (float):  Distance remaining in the race for the competitor
+        speed (float): Competitor's constant speed (must be positive) distance_remaining (float): Distance remaining for competitor to finish (must be positive)

     Returns:
-        float: speed required to catch the competitor by the time they travel the remaining distance in the race.
+        float: Required constant speed for pursuer to catch competitor exactly at the finish, in same units as competitor's speed

+    Raises:
+        ZeroDivisionError: If speed is zero
+        ValueError: If any parameter is negative

+    Notes:
+        - Assumes both pursuer and competitor maintain constant speeds
+        - Assumes straight-line pursuit (same path)
+        - All distance units must be consistent (e.g., all meters)
+        - Result may be unrealistically high if distance_delta is large compared to distance_remaining
+        - Does not account for physical limitations or maximum possible speeds
     """
     total_distance = distance_delta + distance_remaining
     time_to_beat = calc_time(speed, distance_remaining)